fusion809/fusion809.github.io-old3/_drafts/GL/05-portage.md

 ## Portage
 Portage is my favourite package manager besides Arch Linux's pacman and openSUSE's ZYpp, but that could, in part, be because I am very used to it and its syntax.
-Its syntax is the most unique of all package managers, except perhaps pacman.
+Its syntax is the most unique, or unintuitive, of all package managers, except perhaps pacman.
 Most package managers have syntaxes that are very intuitive, for example, to install a package with ZYpp you would run:

 {% include Code/root.html line1="zypper install &lt;PACKAGE&gt;" %}